5 Frequent John Deere L130 Problems

 5. Check Oil Levels: Ensure the oil level in the transaxle is adequate to prevent damage to internal components.

-6. Regular Maintenance: Regularly service your John Deere L130 to keep it in optimal working condition, which in turn, helps in preventing overheating issues.
+6. Regular Maintenance: Regularly service your truck to keep it in optimal working condition, which in turn, helps in preventing overheating issues.

 Transmission Issues